cengage/react-magma/.changeset/a111y-breadCrumbs.md

 'react-magma-dom': patch
 ---

-fix(BreadCrumb): replace span with link to fix focus
+fix(BreadCrumb): Improved accessibility by replacing span with link to fix focus